kkredit/slp-therapy-tracker/README.md

 ## The App

 ### Background
-SLPs have to record detailed information during each therapy session, which may include multiple patients.
-One detailed class of information is (TBD GET TERM).
-TBD is always either 'correct', 'cueing', or 'incorrect'.
-It is tedious to record, transfer, and perform statistics on this data.
-This app will simply data recording and automate data transfer and statistics.
+SLPs record detailed information during therapy sessions.
+A single therapy session could include multiple clients each working on a number of separate goals.
+A client's performance towards each goal is tracked by marking each trial as 'correct,' 'incorrect,' or 'cued.'
+It is tedious to record, transfer, and perform statistics on this data when taken by hand.
+This app will simplify data recording and automate data transfer and statistics.

 ### Design
 The heart of the app is the service view.
-This view will have 'correct', 'cueing', and 'incorrect' buttons for 1-4 patients in a given session.
-During the session, the SLP will record data by pressing these buttons.
-The app will give simple feedback during the session: when the minimum number of (TDB TERM)s has been met, and (TBD OTHER FEATURES).
-At the end of the session, the SLP presses the 'finished' button and the session is marked complete.
+This view will have 'correct,' 'incorrect,' and 'cued' buttons for 1-4 clients in a given session.
+Instead of writing it down, the SLP will record data by pressing the appropriate button for each trial.
+At the end of the session, the SLP will press the 'finished' button to mark the session complete.

-At the end of the day, the SLP can access all the day's sessions' data from their computer.
-From here they can access statistics and export the data to a local file.
+At the end of the day, the SLP can access all the sessions' data from their computer.
+From there they can access statistics and export the data to a local file.

 ## HIPPA
 In order to avoid [HIPPA](https://www.dhcs.ca.gov/formsandpubs/laws/hipaa/Pages/1.00WhatisHIPAA.aspx) entanglement, personally identifiable information is explicitly designed out of the app.
-This includes time-series and any information that can be correlated in order to arrive at patient identities.
+This includes time-series and any information that can be correlated in order to arrive at client identities.

 The app database _only_ stores the following data:
-- TBD
-- TBD
+- Session IDs
+- Anonymous client IDs for each session
+- Client data for each session

 ## Technical Details